ChasonJiang/Facial-Data-Extractor/readme.md

 # Introduction
 Facial Data Extractor [中文介绍](./readme_zh.md)

-This software aims to use AI to extract facial data from human portraits to assist with face customization in Illusion series games.
+This software aims to utilize deep learning methods to infer in-game facial parameters from portrait images, assisting with face customization in Illusion series games.
 Currently, it only supports AI Shoujo and Honey Select 2.

 If you would like to know the technical approach used, [please see here](https://github.com/ChasonJiang/Face2Parameter).

 # Usage Guide: